opentelekomcloud-docs/object-storage-service/umn/source/obs_console_operation_guide/managing_objects/uploading_an_object.rst

       **Figure 1** Uploading objects

 #.
 Select a storage class.
-If you do not specify a storage class, the object you upload inherits the default storage class of the bucket.
+If you do not specify a storage class, the objects you upload inherit the default storage class of the bucket.

    .. note::

       An object can have a different storage class from its bucket.
 You can specify a storage class for an object when uploading it, or you can change the object storage class after the object is uploaded.

 #.
-Add a file or folder to be uploaded by dragging it to the **Upload Object** area.
+In the **Upload Object** area, drag and drop the files or folders you want to upload.

    You can also click **add file** in the **Upload Object** area to select files.